Postgraduate Course: Supervised Reading (20 credits) (NUST11075)

 |No Exam Information

-¿ Be able to reflect critically on the empirical and theoretical content of that body of literature
+- Reflect critically on the empirical and theoretical content of the literature reviewed.

-¿ To demonstrate the ability to synthesise the chosen literature and develop new formulations of the arguments
+- Demonstrate the ability to synthesise the selected literature and develop the arguments.

 |Graduate Attributes and Skills